Simran Jeet Singh

-Dr. Simran Jeet Singh (born July 25, 1984) is an American educator, writer and activist, who offers comment and analysis on religion, racism, and justice.
-Singh is a columnist for the Religion News Service, host of the podcast 'Spirited' and a lecturer at Union Theological Seminary.
+Simran Jeet Singh (born July 25, 1984) is an American educator, writer and activist, who writes about religion and racism.
+Singh is the Executive Director for the Aspen Institute’s Religion & Society Program, a columnist for the Religion News Service, and a contributor for TIME Magazine.

 Early life

 Singh was born and raised in San Antonio, Texas, and graduated from the local Trinity University in 2006.
 Following this, Singh attended Harvard Divinity School and then received his PhD from Columbia University in 2016.

 Singh was a Luce/ACLS Fellow for Religion, Journalism, and International Affairs and a visiting scholar at New York University's Center for Religion and Media in 2017-2019.
 The Harvard Divinity School Alumni/Alumnae Council selected Singh as a 2018 Peter J. Gomes STB ’68 Memorial honoree, an award which "recognizes distinguished HDS alumni whose excellence in life, work, and service pays homage to the mission and values of Peter J. Gomes STB ’68 and Harvard Divinity School."
 He is also New York University's Sikh chaplain.
 He served on Governor Andrew Cuomo's Interfaith Advisory Committee for the State of New York and was named as a faith leader to watch in 2018 by the Center for American Progress.

 In 2016, he received the Walter Wink Scholar-Activist Award from Auburn Seminary, which "recognize[s] courageous individuals who dedicate their lives to advocating for justice and peace in our world."
 He is a Senior Religion Fellow for the Sikh Coalition and a Truman National Security Fellow for the Truman National Security Project.
 Singh was the 2017–2018 Henry R. Luce Initiative in Religion in International Affairs Post-Doctoral Fellow at the Center for Religion and Media at New York University and an assistant professor in the Department of Religion at Trinity University in San Antonio, Texas from 2016-2018.
 He joined the Religion News Association Board of Directors in 2017, and became a featured columnist for Religion News Service in 2018.
+In 2023, Singh was featured as the opening speaker at SXSW in Austin, Texas.

 He was the Dialogue Institute for the Southwest's 2017 Educator of the Year.
 In 2013, he received Columbia University's Presidential Award for Teaching by a Graduate Student.

-His children's book, Fauja Singh Keeps Going, tells "the true story of the oldest person ever to run a marathon," Fauja Singh.
+Singh's debut children's book, Fauja Singh Keeps Going, tells "the true story of the oldest person ever to run a marathon," Fauja Singh.
+Singh's book includes a foreword written by Fauja Singh and illustrations from Baljinder Kaur.
+His second published work, The Light We Give: How Sikh Wisdom Can Transform Your Life, was published by Penguin Random House in 2022.
+The Light We Give received the 2023 Nautilus Book Award and was named one of the best books of 2022 by Publishers Weekly.
+Singh's writing was also featured in a 2023 anthology titled The Antiracist Kitchen, featuring recipes and stories about food, culture, and resistance.